vyshnavi-kamireddy/databricks-training/Week2/Day2/README.md

-# 📊 Week 2 • Day 2 | SQL Window Functions & Analytical Reporting
+# 📊 Week 2 • Day 1 | College Management System SQL Practice

-> *Building analytical SQL skills using Window Functions to solve ranking, cumulative analysis, and business reporting scenarios.*
+> *Building SQL problem-solving skills by working with a relational College Management System database and solving real-world querying scenarios.*

 ---

 ## 🎯 Objective

-Strengthen analytical SQL skills by practicing Window Functions, Common Table Expressions (CTEs), and advanced reporting queries on a relational College Management System database.
+Develop a deeper understanding of SQL by creating a complete relational database and solving practical business queries using joins, aggregations, subqueries, filtering, and reporting techniques.

 ---